crescentflare/ViewletCreator/README.md

 * Register viewlets in the viewlet creator to allow viewlets within viewlets
 * Adds utilities to safely fetch view properties from a JSON structure with data conversion
 * Share colors and coordinates/sizes by using color and dimension tables
+* Define styles with default attributes to fall back on for each viewlet

 ### iOS integration guide